ABOUT THE FELLOWSHIP

 The IUPLR/UIC Mellon Fellows Program is a dissertation completion fellowship hosted at the University of Illinois-Chicago that seeks to foster, mentor, and professionalize a national cohort of Humanities doctoral students focusing on Latino Studies in order to maximize effective progress to complete the PhD, increase job-market readiness, build community, and impart sustainable writing habits.

 There is a growing Latino population in the United States, but as of yet only a small number of Latino studies scholars in the humanities, particularly members of underrepresented communities, that can contribute to understanding and reimagining this changing, charged and complex cultural terrain.
 In addition, students concentrating on Latino studies subjects often do not find mentors within the disciplines who know their subject matter, leaving them personally and intellectually isolated in their disciplines.
 Recent research shows that 1) financial support and relief from teaching duties improves dissertation completion outcomes and 2) students do best when they feel that they are part of an intellectual community.
-Through the Mellon Fellows Program, we hope to strengthen the field of Latino Studies by building a network of successful early career academics.
+Through the Mellon Fellows Program, we hope to strengthen the field of Latino Studies by building a network of successful early career academic